arangodb/docs/3.11/programs-arangod-query.md

 <small>Introduced in: v3.9.5, v3.10.2, v3.11.0</small>

-This option determines the peak memory usage threshold for AQL queries from which on a warning will be logged if queries exceed it.
+This option determines the peak memory usage threshold for AQL queries from which on a warning is logged if queries exceed it.
 This is useful for finding queries that use a large amount of memory.

 The default value is `4294967296` (4 GB).